SamyRai/mini/internal/installer/README.md

 # Mini MCP Installer

-This package provides functionality to build, install, and configure the mini-mcp tool on your system.
+This package provides comprehensive functionality to build, install, and configure the mini-mcp tool on your system with enterprise-grade reliability and cross-platform support.

 ## Features

-- **Build**: Compile the mini-mcp binary
+- **Build**: Compile the mini-mcp binary with optimizations
-- **Install**: Install the binary to system PATH
+- **Install**: Install the binary to system PATH with proper permissions
-- **Uninstall**: Remove the binary from system PATH
+- **Uninstall**: Remove the binary from system PATH cleanly
 - **Configure**: Update VS Code and Cursor settings automatically
-- **Status**: Check installation status
+- **Status**: Check installation status and configuration
 - **Cross-platform**: Works on Windows, macOS, and Linux
+- **Security**: Validates installation paths and permissions
+- **Logging**: Comprehensive logging for debugging and audit trails

 ## Installation Paths